vExcess/JITLang/README.md

 <type> value
 <int> 123.987 // becomes 123
 ```
 JITLangs implicit casting rules are very simple.
-All numbers can be cast to any other type of number.
+All numbers can be cast to any other type of number (except BigInt).
 When operating on two numbers JITLang will promote the operand of a lesser type to the other operand's type in order to prevent data loss.
 For example if you multiply an int by a float it will automatically cast the int to a float before perfoming the operation.

 ### Number Casting Rules
 1)  If one operand's type can store decimal values and the other operand's type cannot then the operand that cannot is promoted to the type of the one that can